- Home

 f) Students enrolled in a mathematics pathway model (e.g., New Mathways Project, modular/Emporium models, etc.) must be clearly informed of the consequences of successful completion of this model which will result in meeting the mathematics college readiness standard only for a specific college credit courses and that changing degree plans may require additional developmental education coursework/interventions.

-h) For undergraduate students enrolled in a corequisite model as defined in TAC §4.53(7) who fail to satisfactorily complete the freshman-level course, the instutition of higher education must:
+h) For undergraduate students enrolled in a corequisite model as defined in TAC §4.53(7) who fail to satisfactorily complete the freshman-level course, the institution of higher education must:

 - Review the plan developed for the student under TAC §4.58, and, if necessary, work with the student to revise the plan.